OracleMatrix/blogclub/README.md

 A Flutter app for a blog club, featuring a modern and visually appealing design.
 The app includes the following features:

-* A splash screen
+## Features

-* An onboarding screen
+* Splash screen with logo animation
+* Onboarding screens with app information
-* An authentication screen with login and sign up pages
+* Auth screens with login and sign up options
-* A home screen with a carousel of categories, a list of stories, and a list of latest news posts
+* Home screen with story list, category list, and post list
-* An article page with Displays the article title, author, and content, a background image for the article, Floating buttons to like and share the article, A button to bookmark the article, Displays a snack bar with a message when the user interacts with the buttons
-* A profile screen to show user info and posts
+* Article detail view with like button
+* Author profile view
-* A bottom navigation bar with five items: Home, Articles, Search, and Menu
+* Custom bottom navigation bar with 5 tabs
-* A category list with a carousel of items, each with a gradient background and a image
-* A story list with a horizontal list of items, each with a profile image and a name
-* A post list with a vertical list of items, each with an image, title, caption, likes, and time
-* A detailed post view with a image, title, caption, likes, and time
+* Custom scrollable tabs for category list
+* Custom page transition for navigation
+* Custom image assets and icons
+* Smooth page indicator for category list
+* Dotted border for profile image in story list
+* Gradient background for profile image in story list
+* Custom fonts for headings and text
-* with nice animations
+* Custom theme with light and dark modes
+* Responsive layout for different screen sizes
+* Animated search bar in search screen
+* Custom error screen for network errors
+* Custom loading screen for slow network connections
+* Custom snackbar for feedback messages
+* Custom scroll physics for smooth scrolling
+* Custom shadow effects for app bars and buttons
+* Custom colors for primary, secondary, and background elements
+* Custom transition animation for page changes
+* Custom gradient for primary buttons
+* Custom ripple effect for buttons
+* Custom shape for primary buttons
+* Custom text transform for different types of text
+* Custom text scale factor for different types of text
+* And...!

 The app uses the following packages: